nokotamustang/OpenGL_and_Vulkan_3D/README.md

         └── CMakeLists.txt
     ```

-    Again, note that in my examples the `external` director is another level up for sharing across all projects.
+    Again, note that in my examples the `external` directory is another level up for sharing across all projects.

 5. To create the build files, you have some options.
 Although I've used them all, I prefer the first option: